N-tronics/InitGL/README.md

 # An initializer lib for GLFW, GLAD, OpenGL development in C++

 ## Build instructions
+NOTE : You will have to have GLAD, GLFW, and OpenGL pre-installed on your system

 To build the library, first clone the repo and cd into it.
 Then execute